 While the pavers themselves may be somewhat more expensive than tiles, the simple process of laying pavers makes it cheaper than to install a concrete slab and then to lay tiles over it.

-1. Not as permanent
+1. Not As Permanent

 As pavers are not permanently installed with adhesive, it’s more prone to move or deform over time.
 But it’s also easy to fix.

-Some of the most attractive pavers are natural products such as travertine and sandstone pavers.
+Some of the most attractive pavers are natural products such as travertine pavers.
 While they are durable and wear gracefully, periodical sealing is necessary to maintain the look.
 Ask TFO for the best sealer for your natural stone.

 Whether you decide on tiles or pavers, you are sure to find a bargain at TFO.
 Timber look porcelain tiles for outdoors and travertine pavers are some of the most popular products for an outdoor area.
 Check them out for yourself today or browse our wide range of outdoor tiles online now.